plone/documentation/develop/plone/security/guidelines.rst

 Manual filtering
 ~~~~~~~~~~~~~~~~

-If you need to use structure with unfiltered input, you can manually run plone's output filtering engine on arbitrary html.
+If you need to use structure with unfiltered input, you can manually run Plone's output filtering engine on arbitrary html.

 Example::